EvelynPloetz/Deep-LASI/docs/source/documentation.rst

 .. tip:: @ Simon, what precisely is plotted, i.e. which axis is changed and how ??

 #.
 The first sub-tab, **Photons(Cam.calibrated)**, converts the intensity axis into the absolut number of photons being detected by the individual cameras during a particular excitation cycle.
+It updates the intensity axis of extracted single-molecule traces on the *Traces GUI$ window.
 #.
-The second sub-tab, **Mean Across Particle Mask**, shows the mean emission intensity of the particle within the detection mask on the y axis.
+The second sub-tab, **Mean Across Particle Mask**, shows the mean emission intensity of the particle within the detection mask after trace extraction on the y axis of the single-molecule traces on the *Traces GUI$ window.
 #.
 The next three sub-tabs serve to correct and show the intensity after correction against direct excitation (**Direct Excitation (alpha)**), spectral crosstalk (**Spectral crosstalk (beta)**) or QY and detection sensitivity (**QY/Det.
 Eff (gamma)**), respectively.
 Without determining the correction factors, *Deep-LASI* provides identical plots for the corrected and uncorrected intensities.
 #.
 The penultimate sub-tab, **Raw Trace (no BG subtr.)**, activates the display of uncorrected, raw intensity traces, i.e., without background subtraction.
 #.
 If the last option **Corrected FRET** is selected, *Deep-LASI* shows Accurate FRET efficiencies for each single-molecule trajectory in case the FRET correction factors have already been determine.
 Otherwise, the displayed FRET values between Accurate and Apparent FRET are identical.